MrGibbage/fll-pybricks-vscode-tutorial/update-snippets.md

 The cursor is right where the red squiggle underline is (VS code is complaining that there is an error because nothing has been entered yet).

+## Getting started with Snippets for FLL Teams
+If you have method names that are the same as ours, you could just use our profile.
+But this might be a good example of a place where it might be better for you to just create your own snippets and save them to a profile.
+Or maybe not use snippets at all, which is perfectly OK.

 ## Updating snippets
 Snippets are not saved in the .vscode folder.
 Instead, they are saved in the profile.
 We keep a copy of the profile saved in the repo, so it is available on each laptop, but just having the profile saved is not enough to activate that profile.
 You can view and update profiles by clicking on the gear icon in the lower left of the VS Code screen.
 From there you can click on "Profile" and then "Profiles" (your exact wording may be different depending on if you have an active profile or not).